mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

 Pictures to Add: Maybe use DALLE?
 - Blog
-  - Bird in a cage for the first blog post
+  1. Bird in a cage for the
-  -
+  2. Jpow for FOMC meeting
+  3. TBD, a sad bear
 - Breakdowns
   - Basic bond photo
   - Basic yield curve photo